-- (II) in the case of Clearstream, the Collateral is held in a "Collateral Account" opened in the Clearstream system in the name of the Collateral Provider and pledged to the Collateral Taker pursuant to the Clearstream Security Agreement and to be operated in accordance with the relevant Clearstream documents referred to at (x) above. - (p) We assume that the parties may enter into more than one Credit Support Document, including multiple Credit Support Documents each subject to different governing laws, and may also enter into arrangements described in assumption (o) instead of entering into an IM-Security DocumentEuroclear Documents and/or Clearstream Documents.
+For the avoidance of doubt, if the parties have entered into the documents referred to at (III) above, the Clearstream 2016 Security Agreement is entirely replaced by the Clearstream 2017 Security Agreement and accordingly, Collateral is held in a "Collateral Account" opened in the Clearstream system in the name of the Collateral Taker.

+(p) We assume that the parties may enter into more than one Credit Support Document, including multiple Credit Support Documents each subject to different governing laws, and may also enter into Euroclear Documents and/or Clearstream Documents.